2025/26

 £4.00 (68 pp / 45.5 net / S)

-Club information includes the latest news, photos and stats from past matches, two pages each for the women’s team, under-21s, and under-18s, and a well-presented season results and fixtures spread.
-There are also a couple of pages with the latest from the club’s Foundation.
+Club content includes the latest news, photos and match statistics, alongside two pages each dedicated to the women’s team, under-21s and under-18s.
+There is also a well-presented results and fixtures spread, as well as a couple of pages covering the work of the club’s Foundation.

-The Brighton issue has a similar feel to issues of the last few seasons, with page layouts being bright and well-designed, with text mostly displayed on plain or light-coloured backgrounds.
-One negative of note is that the Brighton issue contains a higher ratio of advertising to content of any programme in the Premier League this season.
-Nevertheless, there remains a decent amount of content within the programme, and the topics chosen, as well as the quality of the writing, make for a good read.
+The Brighton programme has a similar feel to editions from recent seasons, with bright, well-designed layouts and text typically displayed on plain or light-coloured backgrounds.
+One notable drawback is the relatively high ratio of advertising to editorial content – higher than any other programme in the Premier League this season.
+Nevertheless, there remains a solid amount of content, and the choice of topics, along with the quality of the writing, makes for an enjoyable read.

 Burnley (v Liverpool 14/09/25)